Category: Resonance

 Resonant Ideas

 Illustrations and designs are 'resonant' when they reflect a sublime order or understanding of nature and the cosmos which resonates with the observer.
-Aspects of colour and tone can have similar effects as music or poetry, connecting human thoughts and emotions, which artists have explored to understand the human condition and history.
+There maybe aspects of geometry - colour - tone which can have similar effects as music or poetry, connecting human thoughts and emotions.

 Tulip Sunset Silhouette